 Indianapolis 500 weekend kicks off with Miller Lite Carb Day!

-This high-powered party features the final practice for the 102nd Indianapolis 500 presented by PennGrade Motor Oil, the Freedom 100, the Indy 500 Pit Stop Competition, and the Miller Lite Carb Day Concert, all for one great price.
+This high-powered party features the final practice for the 102nd Indianapolis 500 presented by PennGrade Motor Oil, the Indy Lights Freedom 100, the Indy 500 Pit Stop Challenge, and the Miller Lite Carb Day Concert, all for one great price.

 Kool & the Gang, which has received countless awards for its chart-topping funk, R&B and pop hits, will open the Miller Lite Carb Day Concert.